 The next time you eat olive oil take a moment to understand that the best olive oil comes from Italy when it’s made properly.
 There are many fake olive oil bottles out there.

 This year Tuscany will produce 50% more olive oil than last year.
 Last year I was told the olive season was ruined due to diseases within the tree.
 Its nature at its best after all.

-Puglia sadly this year will loose 50% less olive oil compared to last year, as their trees have been effected once again by the disease.
+Puglia sadly this year will lose 50% less olive oil compared to last year, as their trees have been affected once again by the disease.